 Graduates who successfully satisfy the requirements of this degree should be able to:

-Research, critique and integrate advanced technical, specialist and theoretical knowledge with recent developments in commerce;
+Research, critique and integrate advanced technical, specialist, and theoretical knowledge with recent developments in commerce;

-Clear and concise oral and written communication skills to justify business advice and ideas in diverse collaborative contexts involving both accountants and non-accountants;
+Utilise clear and concise oral and written communication skills to justify business advice and ideas in diverse collaborative contexts involving both accountants and non-accountants;

-Anticipate and solve complex problems and through this process demonstrate information literacy, judgement and the ability to apply theoretical and technical knowledge;
+Anticipate and solve complex problems and through this process demonstrate information literacy, judgement, and the ability to apply theoretical and technical knowledge;

-Apply interpersonal and collaborative skills when making decisions, and working with people from diverse backgrounds;
+Apply interpersonal and collaborative skills when making decisions and working with people from diverse backgrounds;

-Seek and reflect on feedback to improve personal, professional and ethical conduct and initiate learning opportunities for self and others;
+Seek and reflect on feedback to improve personal, professional, and ethical conduct and initiate learning opportunities for self and others;

 Reflect on issues of social responsibility and sustainability in the business context.